k-k/slowdb/README.md

 When you don't want Redis, Memcached, or any other Key/Value store.

-SlowDB is a Key/Value store written purely in PHP that'd you be upset to find your co-worker running in production.
+SlowDB is the Key/Value store written purely in PHP that'd you be upset to find your co-worker running in production.

 ### Features: